hpssjellis/grants/latest-pitch.md

 **Total Fiat/HNT ask:**

-$7000 USD to connect the Machine Learning capable Arduino Pro Portenta LoRa Vision Shield to the Helium Network with Educational videos showing typical Arduino users how to connect and use the Helium Network.
+$9000 USD to connect the LoRaWan Arduino Pro Portenta LoRa Vision Shield to the Helium Network with Educational videos showing typical Arduino users how to connect and use the Helium Network, including how to use the MQTT servers and Helium Console that are an integral part of the Helium data collection techniques